 GERD and PPI non-responsive symptomatic GERD (PPI-nrsGERD)

-Renexxion Ireland is prioritizing PPI non-responsive symptomatic GERD (PPI-nrsGERD) as a lead indication in the US.
-GERD affects ~65M people in the US up to 40% of patients are non-responsive to treatment with proton pump inhibitors (PPIs).
-The current treatments do not adequately address the dysmotility elements of GERD and there is a large unmet need for new treatments that improve outcomes and patients quality of life.
+Renexxion Ireland is pursuing PPI non-responsive symptomatic GERD (PPI-nrsGERD) as an indication in the US.
+GERD affects ~65M people in the US, and up to 40% of patients are non-responsive to treatment with proton pump inhibitors (PPIs).
+The current treatments do not adequately address the dysmotility elements of GERD and there is a large unmet need for new treatments that improve outcomes and patient quality of life.
 Studies have demonstrated benefit with prokinetics but there are limited options for patients.
-We plan to conduct a Phase 2b study to demonstrate the benefit of naronapride in PPI non-responsive GERD, when given alongside PPIs for 8 weeks, to evaluate whether there is improvement in heartburn and other symptoms.
+We plan to conduct a Phase 2b study to demonstrate the benefits of naronapride in PPI-nrsGERD, when given for 8 weeks, alongside PPIs.
+The study will evaluate whether there is improvement in heartburn and other symptoms.

-Renexxion Ireland is prioritizing PPI non-responsive symptomatic GERD (PPI-nrsGERD) as a lead indication in the US.
-GERD affects ~65M people in the US up to 40% of patients are non-responsive to treatment with proton pump inhibitors (PPIs).
-The current treatments do not adequately address the dysmotility elements of GERD and there is a large unmet need for new treatments that improve outcomes and patients quality of life.
+Renexxion Ireland is pursuing PPI non-responsive symptomatic GERD (PPI-nrsGERD) as an indication in the US.
+GERD affects ~65M people in the US, and up to 40% of patients are non-responsive to treatment with proton pump inhibitors (PPIs).
+The current treatments do not adequately address the dysmotility elements of GERD and there is a large unmet need for new treatments that improve outcomes and patient quality of life.
 Studies have demonstrated benefit with prokinetics but there are limited options for patients.
-We plan to conduct a Phase 2b study to demonstrate the benefit of naronapride in PPI non-responsive GERD, when given alongside PPIs for 8 weeks, to evaluate whether there is improvement in heartburn and other symptoms.
+We plan to conduct a Phase 2b study to demonstrate the benefits of naronapride in PPI-nrsGERD, when given for 8 weeks, alongside PPIs.
+The study will evaluate whether there is improvement in heartburn and other symptoms.